 Our crew doesn’t ignore McCoy’s pending death.
-It always bugs me that the crew rushes down to the planet to find McCoy before the drug overdose kills him but they then immediately get distracted by the Guardian and forget about the doctor.
+It bugs me every time I watch this episode that the crew rushes down to the planet to find McCoy before the drug overdose kills him but they then immediately get distracted by the Guardian and forget about the doctor.
 McCoy could easily have died while they chatted with the big talking circle.
 Ellison wrote the same basic sequence but it makes more sense absent the pending demise of a main character.

 Janice is a badass.
 Ellison created a fantastic role for Janice Rand.
 When Beckwith locks the doors to the transporter room, Kirk orders Rand to melt them with a phaser rifle.
 On the planet, Beckwith grabs her from behind and she sends a sharp elbow into his midriff.
 And after Beckwith leaps through the portal, the crew beams up to find that the Enterprise has been replaced by the pirate ship Condor.
 Rand beats up some bad guys and then Kirk puts her in charge of the security squad with orders to defend the room.
 “Yeoman Rand…can you hold this chamber?”
 Rand replies “I can, sir.”